xogeny/salvage/README.md

 The `salvage` function will preserve as many values from within arrays and objects as possible so as to minimize the number of new values present in the hierarchy of `newState`.

+## Options

+When calling `salvage`, you can include an options object that provides hints about how `salvage` should function.
+The main options are related to how array comparisions are done (see discussion below about Performance).

 ## Why?

 Working with React and Angular2 UIs that depend heavily on `===` equality but, at the same time, working